anpom21/obsidian/Ubuntu/How tos/Home server/Syncthing.md

-First install syncthing on all your desi
+First install [syncthing](https://syncthing.net/downloads/) on all your desired devices.